How to Test Pool Water: A Quick and Simple Guide

 Stabilizer (Cyanuric Acid)

-Cyanuric acid, also known as a stabilizer, helps protect chlorine from being rapidly depleted by sunlight.
-It’s important to routinely test for cyanuric acid, especially in outdoor pools.
+Cyanuric acid, a stabilizer, helps protect chlorine from being rapidly depleted by sunlight.
+It’s important to test for cyanuric acid regularly, especially in outdoor pools.
 Aim for levels between 30 and 50 ppm.

 Salt Content

-If your pool uses a saltwater system, monitoring the salt content is vital.
+Monitoring the salt content is vital if your pool uses a saltwater system.
 Optimizing salt levels allows the saltwater generator to produce the correct amount of chlorine.
 Maintain a salt content of approximately 3,000 ppm.

 How to Test Pool Water with Test Strips

 Testing your pool water with test strips is quite simple and efficient.
-First, with clean, dry hands, take a single strip out of the container and ensure the container is closed tightly afterward.
+First, with clean, dry hands, remove a single strip from the container and ensure the container is closed tightly afterward.

 Next, dip the test strip into your pool water at elbow depth, away from any jets, and submerge it for 15 seconds.
-Once the time is up, take the strip out of the water without shaking it off.
+Once the time is up, remove the strip from the water without shaking it off.

 How to Test Pool Water with Liquid Test Kits